 Autonomic Profile: Defecation and urination

-After a period of 24 hrs., the animals were observed for
+After a period of 24 hrs., the animals were observed for any lethality or death.

 Sixty adult male albino Wistar rats with a body weight of 120-180 g obtained from the animal house of the Department of Biological Sciences of Federal University of Agriculture, Abeokuta, Nigeria were used for this study.
 The animals were placed in standard cages maintained in 12-hour light: dark cycle under standard conditions (temperature 25+5ºC, relative humidity 50+5%).
 All animals received standard laboratory animal’s chow and water ad libitum during the whole period of experiment.

 Diabetes was induced according to the principle of Aruna et al., as described by (Okoli et al. ) with slight modification.
 A single intraperitoneal injection of alloxan monohydrate (Parchem Company 3237-50-1) (150 mg/kg b.w.) was given and after day 5, blood was drawn from tail vein of the rat by snipping to determine blood glucose level with an automated glucose analyzed device (One Touch Glucometer, Lifecan, California, USA).
 Sensitivity and specificity of capillary blood glucose measurement by glucometer were 83.5% and 97.5% respectively (ppv=80%), (npv=98%).
 Animals with blood glucose level ≥ 225 mg/dl were considered diabetic and used for the study.